The costs involved in letting a property

-There are a number of costs to a landlord when letting a property:
+There are several costs to a landlord when letting a property:

 Letting agents provide a variety of services that can make life easier for landlords.
 The degree of service a letting agent provides will command a different price, which is usually a percentage of the rent based on the term.